Mongol invasion of Java: Invasion

-The Yuan forces departed from the southern port of Quanzhou, traveled along the coast of Trần dynasty Dai Viet and Champa along the way to their primary target.
-The small states of Malaya and Sumatra submitted and sent envoys to them, and Yuan commanders left darughachis there.
+The order to subdue Java was issued by the Kublai Khan on March 1292.
+The Yuan forces departed from the southern port of Quanzhou, traveled along the coast of Trần dynasty, Dai Viet and Champa along the way to their primary target.
+The small states of Malaya and Sumatra submitted and sent envoys to them, and Yuan commanders left darugha there.
 It is known that the Yuan forces stopped at Ko-lan (Gelam island) to plan their strategy.
-In 22 January 1293, Ike-mese departed first to bring the Emperor's order to Java.
+On 22 January 1293, Yighmish departed first to bring the Emperor's order to Java.
 The main fleet then sailed to Karimun Jawa, and from there sailed to Tuban.
-As noted in Kidung Panji-Wijayakrama, they probably pillaged the coastal town of Tuban and the villages surrounding the area.
+As noted in Kidung Panji Wijayakrama, they probably pillaged the coastal town of Tuban and the villages surrounding the area.
 After that, the commanders decided to split the forces into two.
-The first would advance inland, the second follow them using boats.
-Shi Bi sailed to the estuary of Sedayu, and from there went to a small river called Kali Mas (a tributary of Brantas river).
-Land troops under Gao Xing and Ike-mese, which consisted of cavalry and infantry, went to Du-Bing-Zu.
-Three commanders sailed using fast boats from Sedayu to Majapahit's floating bridge and then joined with the main troops on the way to Kali Mas river.
+The first would advance inland, the second follows them using boats.
+Shi Bi sailed to the estuary of Sedayu, and from there went to a small river called Kali Mas (a tributary of Brantas River).
+Land troops under Gao Xing and Yighmish, which consisted of cavalry and infantry, went to Du-Bing-Zu.
+Three commanders sailed using fast boats from Sedayu to Majapahit's floating bridge and then joined with the main troops on the way to Kali Mas River.

+Arrival

-When the Yuan army arrived in Java, Raden Wijaya sent an envoy from Madura and informed them that Kertanegara had been killed in a palace coup and the usurper, Jayakatwang, currently ruled in his place.
+When the Yuan army arrived in Java, Raden Wijaya sent an envoy from Madura and informed them that Kertanagara had been killed in a palace coup and the usurper, Jayakatwang, currently ruled in his place.
 Wijaya allied himself with the army to fight against Jayakatwang and gave the Mongols a map of the country Kalang (Gelang-gelang, another name for Kediri).
 According to the History of Yuan, Wijaya attacked Jayakatwang without success when he heard of the arrival of the Yuan navy.
 Then he requested their aid.
 In return, Yuan generals demanded his submission to their emperor, and he gave it.
 Raden Wijaya promised a tribute including two princesses should the army succeed in destroying Kediri.